WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 ## Objectives

 This lab is designed to provide an in-depth understanding of the Webex AI  Agents available in Webex Contact Center.
 By completing this section of the lab, you will:

-- Gain practical skills and knowledge on how to effectively utilize Webex Contact Center's Virtual Agent capabilities to create self-service automation.
+- Gain practical skills and knowledge on how to effectively utilize Webex Contact Center's AI capabilities to create self-service automation.
 - Improve the containment rate of your contact center, increasing efficiency and reducing costs.
-- Learn how to create an effective Virtual Agent Voice solution using Cisco's Webex Connect Bot builder platform and Webex Contact Center Flow Designer.
+- Learn how to create an effective AI Voice solution using Cisco's Webex Connect Bot builder platform and Webex Contact Center Flow Designer.
 - Understand the use of Generative AI to fast-track bot development and save time.
-- Troubleshoot Virtual Agent functionality to enhance performance.
+- Troubleshoot AI Agent functionality to enhance performance.

 ## Overview